msoham123/msoham123/Github.md

 ### Git Branch

 Remember how we had our repository.
 What if we wanted to keep multiple versions of our files in the repository.
 These "versions" or checkpoints are known as `branches`.
 It's a lot like making a copy of a Google doc: all the current changes are there, but your new `branch` (copy) has now deviated from the rest of the project.
-Branches are self contained (unless you do a special something which we'll talk about later).
+Branches are self-contained (unless you do a special something which we'll talk about later).
 But for our intents right now, branches are copies that share commit history at the time of creation, but changes made afterwards don't get made to the original branch that the new one stems from.

 There are two default names for branches when you initialize a repository using Git.
 You might see master, which is more common, or you might see main (apparently more politically correct).